 In December 2024, ethics approval for this project was granted by the AIHW Ethics Committee and in mid-2025 the project was approved by the NHDH Advisory Committee.

-Subsequently, all data sets in the FDSV IDS were linked to the NHDH.
+Subsequently, all data sets scheduled for inclusion in the FDSV IDS were linked to the NHDH to create version 1.0.
 For more information about the NHDH, including the datasets and access arrangements, see the National Health Data Hub.

-The FDSV flags are currently being developed and tested by AIHW within a secure environment available to AIHW project analysts only.
+Using the data within the completed version 1.0 of the FDSV IDS, FDSV flags were developed and are being tested further by AIHW within a secure environment available only to AIHW project analysts.

 What are the next steps?